2020–21 Southampton F.C. season

 The 2020–21 Southampton F.C. season was the club's 104th season in existence and the club's 9th consecutive season in the top flight of English football.
 In addition to the domestic league, Southampton participated in the season's editions of the FA Cup, and the EFL Cup.

+This is the first season since 2015–16 to not feature Sofiane Boufal and Pierre-Emile Højbjerg, who respectively departed to joined Angers and Tottenham Hotspur.